mcorybillington/mcorybillington.github.io/_posts/2020-03-07-Proxychains-Double-Pivoting.md

 [ProxyList]
 socks4  127.0.0.1 8888
-socks4  127.0.0.1 9999
+socks4  127.0.0.1 9999 # From jumpbox1.local to jumpbox2.local via this command you ran: they@jumpbox1.local:~$ ssh -f -N -D 127.0.0.1:9999 user@jumpbox2.local

 ```
 Notice the second line is port `9999`?
 That is because proxychains is first going to proxy through `127.0.0.1:8888` on our box to `jumpbox1.local`, then it is going to proxy through `127.0.0.1:9999` on `jumpbox1.local` to `jumpbox2.local`.

+`proxychains4` is going to try to use each proxy in the order listed.
 Since we have `strict_chain` in our config, if one fails then `proxychains` won't continue.
 Not applicable here, but you could do `dynamic_chain` and if one failed, it would move on to try the next.
 In our use case, either `strict_chain` or `dynamic_chain` works fine.

 Now, try again...
 ```